People with Multiple Disability

 We have set up small services, supporting a maximum of 5 adults with their daily activities and healthcare needs.
-Attention is paid to ensure that these individuals care plans and wishes are taken into account and we work with them towards fulfilling their goals.
+Attention is paid to ensuring that these individuals’ care plans and wishes are considered, and we work with them towards fulfilling their goals.

 As with other services, the individuals living in domiciliary settings are supported to become involved in all aspects of everyday living and to access facilities in their local and wider community.